-Slightly sweet, slightly tart, this Gluten-Free Strawberry Rhubarb Crumble Pie is baked in a tender flaky crust and topped with an oatmeal crumb crust.
-Sugar-free option!
+Slightly sweet, and slightly tart, this Gluten-Free Strawberry Rhubarb Crumble Pie is baked in a tender flaky crust and is topped with an oatmeal crumb crust.
+This easy strawberry rhubarb pie recipe has a sugar-free option!

 A slice of this Gluten-Free Strawberry Rhubarb Crumble Pie may be just what you need today, so let's bake one!
-If you love crumb-topped pie like Dutch Apple Pie, or easy desserts like Strawberry Rhubarb Crisp, you'll probably love this easy-to-make Strawberry Rhubarb Crumble Pie, too.
+If you love crumb-topped pies like Dutch Apple Pie, or easy desserts like gluten-free Strawberry Rhubarb Crisp, you'll be sure to love this easy-to-make Strawberry Rhubarb Pie with crumb topping, too.

-I used this same pastry recipe to make my Gluten-Free Strawberry Rhubarb Galette.
-We loved it so much that I decided we needed another pie, this one with a crumble top!
+- I used this same pastry recipe to make my Gluten-Free Strawberry Rhubarb Galette.
+That recipe has been so popular that I decided I needed another strawberry rhubarb pie recipe, this one with a crumb topping!

-strawberries: fresh.
+strawberries: Fresh strawberries make the best pie filling!
 I haven't tried this recipe with frozen strawberries.
-If you do, make sure they are very well drained to avoid ending up with a soggy pie.
+If you do, make sure they are very well-drained to avoid ending up with a soggy pie.

-rhubarb: same advice applies.
-If using frozen rhubarb, pat it dry first to absorb excess moisture.
+fresh rhubarb: The same advice applies.
+If you're using frozen rhubarb, pat it dry first to absorb excess moisture.

-cornstarch: or arrowroot powder or instant tapioca for thickening the filling
+cornstarch: Use your choice of cornstarch, arrowroot powder or instant tapioca to thicken the filling.

-orange juice: just a tablespoon of freshly squeezed juice
+orange juice: just a tablespoon of freshly squeezed orange juice.

 vanilla: pure vanilla extract